fee1good/rails-interview-project/README.md

-# Kaleo Rails Engineer Candidate Interview Project
+# Cashwagon Rails Engineer Candidate Interview Project

 Thanks for taking the time to complete this exercise.
 We're excited that you're considering joining our amazing team.